alexandereric995/qrcodegen/README.md

 	  * Any Software publish also not baptize from any church reverence
 	  * Sincerely, non-halal software writter, Alexander Eric.

-	APPENDIX: How to apply the Apache License to your work.
+	APPENDIX: How to apply the Non-Halal Certificate License to your build.

       To apply the Non Halal Software Development License to your work, attach the following license file notice, with the fields enclosed by brackets "[]"